oasis-tcs/openc2-ap-sbom/oc2sbom.md

 Extensions to the Language Specification are defined in accordance with [[OpenC2-Lang-v1.0]](#openc2-lang-v10), Section 3.1.5, where:

-1. The unique name of the SBOM schema is `oasis-open.org/openc2/v1.0/ap-SBOM`
+1. The unique name of the SBOM schema is `oasis-open.org/openc2/v1.0/ap-sbom`
-2. The namespace identifier (nsid) referring to the SBOM schema is:  `SBOM`
+2. The namespace identifier (nsid) referring to the SBOM schema is:  `sbom`
 3. The definitions of and conformance requirements for these types are contained in this document

 ## 2.1 OpenC2 Command Components